Why do Catholic schools teach about other religions?

 Teaching about other religions is important for several reasons:

-1. Learning about the religion and cultures of those who do not share the Catholic faith is one of the ways in which Catholic schools embody the call to love one’s neighbour.
+1. Learning about the religion and cultures of those who do not share the Catholic faith is one of how Catholic schools embody the call to love one’s neighbour.
 As the Church says, “The love for all men and women is necessarily also a love for their culture.
 Catholic schools are, by their very vocation, intercultural.”
 (Congregation for Catholic Education p61).

-4. It prepares the pupils in our Catholic schools for life in modern Britain, giving them an understanding of the beliefs of others.
-This in turn will improve social cohesion and contribute to the common good by increasing mutual respect between those of different religions.
+4. It prepares the pupils in our Catholic schools for life in modern Britain, giving them an understanding of others' beliefs.
+This, in turn, will improve social cohesion and contribute to the common good by increasing mutual respect between people of different religions.

-As part of the RE curriculum, each class studies a different world religion.
-This helps pupils to develop an understanding of themselves and others, promoting their spiritual, moral, social and cultural development.
+Each class studies a different world religion as part of the RE curriculum.
+This helps pupils understand themselves and others, promoting their spiritual, moral, social, and cultural development.

-• In EYFS and Y1 the children visit our parish Church.
-They have the opportunity to speak to Fr.
-Mario, our parish priest, and develop their knowledge about the Catholic faith.
+- In EYFS and Y1, the children visit our parish Church.
+They can speak to Fr.
+Babu, our parish priest, and develop their knowledge about the Catholic faith.

 Where face-to-face visits are not possible, these experiences are provided virtually.